Book today and get 5% discount off the tour price. Find out more

 Visit the largest sheet of falling water in the world to see why the impressive Victoria Falls waterfall is called the 'Smoke that Thunders" (own cost).

-Spend the last few days on safari, exploring Victoria Falls and browsing the local markets, as well as experiencing some of the exhilarating adventure activities on offer here (optional extras).
-Optional activities available at Victoria Falls, the adrenalin capital of Africa, include white water rafting on the Zambezi, bungi jumping, micro lighting, airplane or helicopter flights over Victoria Falls, bush walks, trips to local villages and the highlight of visiting Vic Falls (own expense).
+Spend the last day on safari, exploring Victoria Falls and browsing the local markets, as well as experiencing some of the exhilarating adventure activities on offer here (optional extras).
+Optional activities available at Victoria Falls, the adrenalin capital of Africa, include white water rafting on the Zambezi, bungee jumping, micro lighting, aeroplane or helicopter flights over Victoria Falls, bush walks and trips to local villages (own expense).

 Today our memorable Accommodated Budget Safari from Windhoek to Victoria Falls ends after breakfast in Victoria Falls, Zimbabwe.